+FIN 207 Cr.3

 Investment Analysis and Portfolio Management

 An in-depth investigation of modern concepts of asset ownership, risks and the reduction of risk through portfolio construction.
 An efficient markets approach to contemporary capital market and portfolio theory with applications to investment management.
 Prerequisite: FIN 380; junior standing: admission to business.
-Offered Spring.
+Offered Fall, Spring.

 FIN 477/577 Cr.3